-The nurse may administer prescribed and non-prescription medications if a completed form from the prescribing and licensed heal care professional (MD, DO, PA, APRN) is on file at the school; if there is written consent of the parent/guardian; and, if the medicine is in the original labeled prescription bottle.
-Forms can be found on the Whisconier website under forms.
-Ask the pharmacist for a labeled container for school.
-The law requires the medicine to be brought to school by an adult.
-Students may carry inhalers and epi-pens if all of the above conditions are met and the approval of the doctor and parent are on file.
+The nurse may administer prescribed and over the counter medication with a written order from an authorized prescriber (MD, DDS, DMD, DO, PA, APRN) and with parent or guardian written consent.
+Prescription medication must be in the pharmacy prepared containers (ask pharmacy for a labeled container for school) Over the counter medications must be in the original container.
+The law requires the medication be brought to school by an adult.
+The "Authorization for the Administration of Prescription and Non-Prescription Medication" form can be found on the District website under health services.
+Students may self carry inhalers and epi-pens if all of the above conditions are met and the approval of the doctor and parent are on file.
 The student must demonstrate knowledge of safe use with the school nurse prior to self carrying.